K is for Knowing the Importance of Comparison Shopping for Medicare Plans

-Medicare Part C may potentially save you money because out-of-pocket costs in these plans can be lower than Original Medicare, Part A, and Part B. Pricing will vary by the plan provider, and each Plan has its advantages and disadvantages.
+Medicare Part C may potentially save you money.
+Out-of-pocket costs in these plans can be lower than Original Medicare, Part A, and Part B. Pricing will vary by the plan provider, and each Plan has its advantages and disadvantages.
 Do your homework and compare which plan is right for you.

 Medicare Part D

 Adds prescription drug coverage.
-These plans are offered by authorized Medicare-approved insurance and private companies that provide prescription drug coverage.
+Authorized Medicare offer these plans.
+Also approved insurance and private companies that provide prescription drug coverage.

 Now that you know the basic Parts of Medicare go to Medicare.gov and dive into learning more about different Parts and plans that will fit your needs after age 65.
 If you want help check your local State Health Insurance Assistance Program at no cost to you.
 It’s important to know what healthcare costs your Medicare plan will cover.
 As you spent years saving for retirement and don’t want health care cost to deplete your nest egg.